teooliver/ttb-client/notes.md

 - Add ci test pipelines
 - Add tests to `ProjectSelect` and `StopWatch`
 - Add add mockup backend test implementation so we can use the app without the backend and run tests.
-- Add storybook and maybe storyshot testing using playwright?
+- Add storyshot testing using playwright?
 - Redo all tests using jest and Playwright with MSW.
 - Add pagination to Reports chart (choose spefic start/end dates or previous/next week buttons).
 - Add modal asking the user if its first the first time in the app.